IhateCreatingUserNames2/AuraX/readme.md

 ## References

-This implementation builds on findings from:
+This implementation builds on findings from, but, some i reached by myself, so they are here to validate AuraX.

 - Theory of mind evaluation in LLMs vs. primate baselines (arXiv:2601.12410)
 - Riemannian geometry for spatio-temporal graph networks (arXiv:2601.14115)